Professor of Law, Associate Dean for Faculty Research and Strategic Initiatives

 J.D., New York University School of Law

 As Associate Dean, Strauss has led fundamental reform of the law school’s pedagogy.
-Beginning this year, in every first year and upper level required course, students will have multiple assessments, including professor graded and peer reviewed writing assignments.
-In addition, three of the school’s first year courses will incorporate small group Applied Learning Labs.
-An additional hallmark of his leadership has been the successful promotion of active learning technologies in the classroom.
+Beginning in fall 2014, multiple assessments—including professor graded and peer reviewed writing assignments—are incorporated into every first year and upper level required course.
+In addition, three of the school’s first year courses have added small group Applied Learning Labs.
+A further hallmark of his leadership has been the successful promotion of active learning technologies in the classroom.
 He has also spearheaded the reorganization and growth of the law school’s international and graduate programs and is initiating the development of other sources of alternative revenue.

 Dean Strauss is co-author (with Weston, Falk and Charlesworth) of the Fourth Edition of International Law and World Order, a leading international law textbook.
 He is also co-editor (with Wil C.G.
 Burns) of the 2013 Cambridge University Press book, Climate Change Geoengineering: Philosophical Perspectives, Legal Issues, and Governance Frameworks.
 His articles have appeared in international journals such as Foreign Affairs, The Harvard Journal of International Law, and The Stanford Journal of International Law.
 He is most known for his theoretical contributions to international jurisdiction, his articles on democratizing the international system, and his work conceptualizing global warming litigation.
 This latter work has been profiled by the New York Times Magazine in its innovative ideas of the year edition.